 Here in the U.S., we’re working to help protect children, uphold their rights and meet their critical immediate needs in collaboration with trusted agencies.
 Together, we can keep children safe and well-cared for until they can be reunited with loved ones.

-- 26% of children are engaged in child labor
+- 28% of children are out of school, with 26% engaged in child labor

 - 59% of people live in poverty

 Our Results for Children in Guatemala

 Your support means children like 3-year-old Esbin, here with his father after the Fuego volcano eruption, are sheltered, safe and cared for in times of crisis.

 - 86,000 children healthy and nourished

 - 31,000 children aided in crisis

 Save the Children has been a leading charity for children in Guatemala since 1999, responding to the needs of children and families affected by 36 years of civil war and a legacy of social, political and economic exclusion, particularly of the indigenous population.

 We assist poor, rural, indigenous households through our health and nutrition, education and livelihoods, protection and peace-building programs.
 When disaster strikes, we respond with the immediate and long-term support children and families need to recover, rebuild their lives and gain resilience to future crises.